tpeyrard/ebasket/level2/README.md

 # Level 2

-The delivery cost depends on the amount of the customers' cart: the more articles they purchase, the less we charge them.
+Cost of delivery depends on how much we charged the custormer for their cart’s contents The more the customer spends, the less they are charged for shipping.

 Write code that generates `output.json` from `data.json`